Today, as responsible citizens we are all engaging in collective responsibility practices to mitigate the spread of the coronavirus.

 Challenges for Sustainability

 Climate and Sustainability advocacy are seemingly in a precarious position in the wake of the corona pandemic.
-No sooner as climate and sustainability action began to take hold in businesses decision-making, the global crisis has dealt a significant blow to its standing.
+When climate action began to take hold in businesses decision-making, the global crisis has dealt a significant blow to its standing.

 A few months ago, CEOs were boasting about their companies strong sustainability plans.
 Climate activists were riding the wave of momentum towards green new deals and there seemed to be a genuine push for the mainstreaming of sustainability practices.

-We do not need to look too far into the past for evidence of how a global economic crisis can be detrimental for our sustainability ambitions.
+We do not need to look too far into the past for evidence of how a global economic crisis can be detrimental to our sustainability ambitions.

 As put by Helen Mountford of the World Resources Institute, “After the global financial crisis of 2008, for example, global CO2 emissions from fossil fuel combustion and cement production grew 5.9% in 2010 more than offsetting the 1.4 per cent decrease in 2009.”

-As a world priority, it must be emphasized that any global economic recovery package must include an emphasis on renewability and continue the good steps taken in recent years to push for a more sustainable global economic model.
+Any global economic recovery package must include an emphasis on renewability.
+It should also continue pushing for a more sustainable global economic model.

 Sustainability after the Coronavirus

-What the coronavirus has highlighted for many people is how dealing with global issues is reliant on united action and shared responsibility.
+For many, covid-19 has highlighted how dealing with global issues is reliant on united action and shared responsibility.

-In the same way as this is true for dealing with a pandemic, it is equally as important when dealing with sustainability and climate change.
+In the same way, it is equally as important when dealing with sustainability and climate change.